Single-Use Systems (SUS) in Biopharmaceutical Manufacturing

 - chromatography columns

 Though a key advantage of a single-use component is that cross-contamination is reduced, there are simultaneously concerns that the component itself, especially when polymeric, may leach compounds into the drug product.
 While regulatory guidelines and regulations from organizations such as the US Food and Drug Administration (FDA) and International Council on Harmonization (ICH) have been established, it remains the responsibility of SUS manufacturers to demonstrate process performance as well as the safety, quality, and stability of the final drug product.
+SUS suppliers need the data from these studies in order to ensure the safety of their products.
+Biopharmaceutical end-users need SUS extractables testing data and leachable evaluations to assess the fitness of a given SUS component for their manufacturing processes and in preparing risk assessments for submission to regulatory agencies.

 What are leachables?